This pumpkin curry soup is a classic dish for fall. It’s easy, affordable, and so delicious!

 To freeze.
 Freeze pumpkin soup in portions for easy thawing and to avoid food waste.
 Transfer the pumpkin soup into airtight containers or freezer bags and freeze for up to 3 months.

 To reheat.
-Transfer the soup into a pot and reheat it on low-medium heat.
+Transfer the soup to a pot and reheat it on low-medium heat.
 Stir occasionally and add more stock or water if needed.

 Frequently asked questions